St George's Chapel, Windsor Castle: Rutland Chantry

 The chantry received its current name in honour of the Earls of Rutland, descendants of Anne and Sir Thomas: their daughter, also Anne, married George Manners, 11th Baron Ros, and their son was Thomas Manners, 1st Earl of Rutland.
 The tomb of George and Anne Manners is a prominent feature of the chantry.
 Their effigies are carved in English alabaster.

 The chantry comprises five panels which represent the Annunciation, the Visitation, the Adoration of the Magi, the Temptations of Christ in the wilderness and the Miracle at Cana.
 They were commissioned from embroiderer Beryl Dean and took five years to complete.
 Only one panel is normally on display to the public, but the others may be seen on request.

 Weddings

 The chapel has been the site of many royal weddings, particularly of the children of Queen Victoria.
 They have included:

-Charles III, then-Prince of Wales, and Camilla Parker Bowles received a blessing from the Archbishop of Canterbury following their marriage in 2005.
+Charles III, then-Prince of Wales, and Queen Camilla, then-Duchess of Cornwall received a blessing from the Archbishop of Canterbury following their marriage in 2005.